Dads Against Predators

 Dads Against Predators (DAP) is an American vigilante group led by Joshua Mundy and Jay Cameron Carnicom.
 The group was founded in 2020 and is based in the state of Ohio, although they have operated in several states.
-Its operations have been described by police as often culminating into physical violence, for which reason the group had been banned from multiple Ohio stores.
+Its operations have been described by police as often culminating in physical violence, for which reason the group had been banned from multiple Ohio stores.

 A public statement signed by Sandusky County's sheriff, the county prosecutor, and other Ohio police chiefs in October 2020 stated that DAP "fails to potentially realize that it is creating seriously hazardous and potentially dangerous situations in community settings" and that the group's "careless and reckless regard for law and order and due process has resulted in the loss of life".
-In 2022, three members of Dads Against Predators, including Carnicom and Mundy, were charged after one of the group's operations culminated into a shooting at a shopping mall in North Carolina.
+In 2022, three members of Dads Against Predators, including Carnicom and Mundy, were charged after one of the group's operations culminated in a shooting at a shopping mall in North Carolina.